 Carefully dismantling a tree in small sections from the top down.
 This operation is usually undertaken in confined spaces where felling is not possible.

 The removal of dead or dying branches is usually carried out for safety and aesthetics.
 Larger dead branches can be safely retained (in order to provide habitat for birds and insects) by reducing their length and weight.

 Fruit tree pruning:

-Regular pruning ensures the trees are kept to their desired shape as well to open the canopy to allow plenty of light and air to pass through, this enables good ripening of the fruit and helps prevent a build up of diseases.
+Regular pruning ensures trees are kept to their desired shape as well opening the canopy to allow light and air to pass through, this enables better ripening of the fruit and helps prevent a build up of diseases.

 Renovation pruning of neglected or badly pruned trees.
 This requires a ‘slow and steady’ approach over a period of three to five years, removing a small percentage of the canopy each time.
 This process treats older trees gently and encourages new healthy growth, larger, sweeter and better keeping fruit and allows sunlight and the free flow of air to pass through the canopy.